- Author By Miva |

 - Nine out of ten consumers cite free shipping as the #1 incentive to shop online more often (WalkerSands)

-Just the mention of “free shipping” sends e-retailers running, as it comes with a cost.
+Just the mention of “free shipping” sends ecommerce retailers running, as it comes with a cost.
 In July 2016, this feature cost Amazon over $1 billion per quarter for three quarters straight (MoneyTips).
 So why do they do it?

 “Prime membership and free shipping moves a lot more product,” writes Jeff Hoyt on MoneyTips.
 “The increase in sales justifies the increase in costs.”

-In a day and age where it costs significantly more to attract new customers than to keep the ones you have, the Amazon Effect prioritizes long-term success.
+In a day and age where it costs significantly more to attract new customers than to keep the ones you have, Amazon’s customer service paves the way for long-term success.

 Amazon Understands The Need For Personalization

 Oxford Dictionaries named “selfie” the word of the year in 2013.
 In 2014, Wired wrote about “The Internet of Me”: an emphasis on building a hyper-personal online experience.